ISU Judging System: Judging panel

-The judging panel's primary purpose is to grade the quality of each individual technical element performed by the skater, known as the Grade of Execution (GOE), and the five Program Component Scores (PCS) for each segment of the competition.
-The five component scores replaced the "presentation mark" in the old 6.0 system.
+The role of the judges is to evaluate the quality of each element performed (Technical Score) and the quality of the performance (Presentation Score).
 At most international events and other large National Championships (such as the U.S. Championships), there are nine judges.
 At smaller competitions the panel might consist of between four and seven judges.
 An odd number of judges was needed to break ties in the old 6.0 system, but this is no longer necessary with averaging marks in the ISU Judging System.